priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/azure_deployment.md

 ```
 Make the changes listed below in `main.tf` to match your account settings.

 1. In the `admin_ssh_key` section, change the `public_key` value to match your SSH key.
-Copy and paste the contents of your aws_key.pub file to the `public_key` string.
+Copy and paste the contents of your azure_key.pub file to the `public_key` string.
 Make sure the string is a single line in the text file.

 2. in the `local_file` section, change the `filename` to be the path to your current directory.